-Customer service has gone beyond calling or answering your customer’s call.
-It’s time to start using co-browsing technology to improve communications with customers and make them feel as though they were in the same room with the customer agent, guiding them accordingly and fixing their problems in real-time.
+Customer service has gone beyond answering your customer’s call.
+It’s time to start using cobrowsing technology to improve communications with customers and make them feel as though they were in the same room with the customer agent, guiding them accordingly and fixing their problems in real-time.

-In a recent Forrester Research Paper, “Companies increasingly leverage visual engagement – video, co-browsing, screen sharing, and annotations – to cut through the customer conversation clutter, to be better understood, and to connect emotionally.”
+A Forrester Research Paper observes that “companies increasingly leverage visual engagement – video, co-browsing, screen sharing, and annotations – to cut through the customer conversation clutter, to be better understood, and to connect emotionally.”

-Complex transactions can be boring and discourage the customer at the other end.
-But if you share the web browser or screen with them, you can help them fill forms, try product demos, complete an order, and so on.
+Complex transactions can be boring and discourage the customer.
+But if you share the web browser or screen with them, you can actively help them fill forms, try product demos, complete an order, and so on.

-When it comes to customer service, many people have argued that both co-browsing and screen sharing will play a key role in the future of customer service, and it’s true.
+When it comes to customer service, many people have argued that both cobrowsing and screen sharing will play a key role in the future of customer service, and it’s true.
 But how do these two differ?

-So before going into in-depth analysis of co-browsing, let’s understand differences between co-browsing and screen sharing.
+Before going into in-depth analysis of cobrowsing, let’s understand differences between cobrowsing and screen sharing.

-Co-browsing allows your clients to take control of their computer systems and protects their privacy.
-Co-browsing allows the agent to see only your browser screen — even at that, the customer can also restrict the agent from accessing other tabs, and other parts of their screen which contain sensitive information.
+Cobrowsing allows your clients to take control of their computer systems and protects their privacy.
+Co-browsing allows the agent to see only your browser screen — and the customer can also restrict the agent from accessing other tabs, and other parts of their screen which contain sensitive information.

 For example, a field that requires you to enter your credit card details will be a sensitive field you don’t want to expose.

 Studies show that many internet users are making continuous efforts to stay anonymous online and to stay protected.
-Therefore, it’s important you stick with a solution that is designed with this in mind.
+Therefore, it’s important you stick with a solution that's designed with the users' privacy in mind – namely, cobrowsing.

 When it comes to co-browsing, your customers don’t have to install any software.
 All they need is their browser.

-You can give your customers the best support they will be satisfied with.
-According to Aberdeen, 78% of customers are satisfied when they use a co-browsing experience compared to 47% who say they are satisfied using a web self-service.
+According to Aberdeen, 78% of customers are satisfied when they use a cobrowsing experience compared to 47% who say they are satisfied using a web self-service.

-Everyone knows that a happy customer is a loyal customer, a good co-browsing experience will not only make your prospects and customers happy, and it will also make them feel like they are a part of your brand.
+A happy customer is a loyal customer, so a good cobrowsing experience will not only make your prospects and customers happy, but it will also make them feel like they are a part of your brand.
 No wonder 86% of customers will pay more for a better customer service experience.

-While co-browsing allows you to have a one-on-one contact with your customers, it doesn’t put you inside a box.
-It allows you or your customers to visit other websites while in a co-browsing session.
+While cobrowsing allows you to have a one-on-one contact with your customers, it doesn’t restrict either of you from using your browser.
+It allows you or your customers to visit other websites while in a cobrowsing session.

-So if you want to get more information on Google search engine to give your customer further support, you can easily do that without losing connection with your customer.
+So, if, for example, you want to get more information on Google to give your customer further support, you can easily do that without losing connection with your customer.

 There’s a peace of mind customers have when they know that they have someone out there (a customer agent) ready to guide them when they have challenges using a website, product, or portal.

-Especially when they don’t have to screenshot and write a lot to make the agents understand what their problem is.
+Especially when they don’t have to screenshot and write a lot of words to make the agents understand what their problem is.